-The Metropolitan Green Belt, which contains 4 of the 5 towns, covers around one-third of the District; much of the District is also covered by Policy GBC14 "Landscape Character" of the Local Plan Second Review (April 2007), community group.
+- 2.8 The Metropolitan Green Belt, which contains 4 of the 5 towns, covers around one-third of the district.
+Much of the district is also currently covered by Policy GBC14 "Landscape Character" of the Local Plan Second Review (April 2007). - 2.9 East Hertfordshire is a beautiful, rural district with large amounts of green, wild and cultivated space.
+At the commencement of the previous strategy, an audit and assessment of public open space provision by all providers identified 566 open spaces and outdoor sports facilities that are either owned by the Council, parish or town council, private landowner, housing association or community group.
 Of these, 312 are considered parks and gardens, natural and semi-natural green space, amenity green space and provision for children and young people.
-Details of the level of provision can be found in the PPG17 Audit and Assessment Report (July 2005).
-Planning guidance is now in the form of the National Planning Policy Framework (NPPF) published in March 2012.
-A key message from this document which relates to the aims of this strategy states that:

-East Hertfordshire is a beautiful, rural district with large amounts of green wild and cultivated space.
-At the commencement of the previous strategy an audit and assessment of public open space provision by all providers identified 566 open spaces and outdoor sports facilities that are either owned by the Council, parish or town council, private landowner, housing association or

-Access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
-Planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision.
-The assessments should identify specific needs and quantitative or qualitative deficits or surpluses of open space, sports and recreational facilities in the local area.
-Information gained from the assessments should be used to determine what open space, sports and recreational provision is required.

-We have committed to and delivered comprehensive audits of our play facilities and ensure that our management plans carefully assess needs on our open spaces.

-East Herts Council owns and manages 120 open spaces.
+Details of the level of provision can be found in the PPG17 Audit and Assessment Report (July 2005). - 2.10 We have committed to and delivered comprehensive internal audits of our parks and play facilities, and continue to ensure that our management plans carefully assess needs on our open spaces. - 2.11 East Herts Council owns and manages around 120 open spaces.
 These include "village greens", formal gardens, woodland, naturalised areas and 45 main parks.
-There are currently 56 equipped play sites owned and maintained by the Council within the District.

-The Council's five 'main' parks in terms of size and usage are:

-- Southern Country Park Bishop Stortford

-- Hartham Common and the Meads Hertford and Ware

-- Castle Gardens Hertford

-- The Castle Grounds Bishop's Stortford
+There are currently 56 equipped play sites owned and maintained by the Council within the District. - 2.12 The Council's five 'main' parks in terms of size and usage are: - Southern Country Park Bishop Stortford - Hartham Common and the Meads Hertford and Ware - Castle Gardens Hertford - The Castle Grounds Bishop's Stortford

-- Grange Paddocks and Red White and Blue Bishop's Stortford

-In addition, the Council owns:

-- Layston Court Gardens Buntingford, which is maintained on behalf of East Herts Council by Buntingford Town Council. - Pishiobury Park Sawbridgeworth, which is maintained as a 'Country Park' and historic landscape.

-The Council provides a number of sites for formal sport and informal recreation.
-Examples of the larger ones include:

-Thorley Open Space - Bishop's Stortford

-- Northern Parkland (Thorley Common) Bishop's Stortford

-- Sacombe Road Recreation Ground Hertford

-- Presdales Recreation Ground Ware

-- King George Recreation Ground Ware

-The physical development of parks and open spaces has been largely determined by the level of external funding.
+- Grange Paddocks and Red White and Blue Bishop's Stortford - 2.13 In addition, the Council owns: - Layston Court Gardens Buntingford, maintained on behalf of East Herts Council by Buntingford Town Council. - Pishiobury Park Sawbridgeworth, maintained by East Herts Council as a 'Country Park' and historic landscape. - 2.14 The Council provides a number of sites for formal sport and informal recreation.
+Examples of the larger ones include: - Thorley Open Space Bishop's Stortford - Northern Parkland (Thorley Common) Bishop's Stortford - Sacombe Road Recreation Ground Hertford - Presdales Recreation Ground Ware - King George Recreation Ground Ware - 2.15 The physical development of parks and open spaces has been largely determined by the level of external funding.
 The Council's capital budget set aside each year for parks and open spaces including play areas has provided valuable match funding for a wide range of improvements.
-It is worth noting that the funding achieved from external sources and under Section 106 agreements from 2007 to 2011 brought in an additional sum of nearly 1 million pounds to the Council.

-Since the original audit and creation of the Parks and Open Spaces Development Programme in 2007 a total of sixteen projects attracted additional external funding totalling £627,000.
+It is worth noting that the funding achieved from external sources from 2007 to 2011 brought in an additional sum of nearly £1m to the Council. - 2.16 Since the original audit and creation of the Parks and Open Spaces Development Programme in 2007 a total of sixteen projects attracted additional external funding totalling £627,000.
 This enabled the development of projects, such as the creation of new play areas which would not have been possible with the Council's resources alone.
-Appendix 3 contains a table showing the projects and income achieved.
+Appendix 3 contains a table showing the projects and income achieved. - 2.17 However, in the current economic climate Government grants and other sources of external funding have reduced considerably.

-However, these sources of income are becoming increasingly less available in this economic climate.
 The Council is still able to progress with some developmental work but on a much diminished scale.
 We must continue to carefully prioritise and plan to ensure we achieve best value and meet the most important needs of our customers with the limited resources available.

-What is our Strategy aiming to achieve?
+5 What is our Strategy aiming to achieve?